borg286/sevtech/README.md

 * Once you have decent power generation, a T1 Void miner from EnvironmentalTech is easy to make.
 It needs about 660RF/t.

-    * Note that in the 3.0.7 version, the different lens for the void miner are broken, and seem to do the opposite of what is intended.
-This is fixed in the latest version of EnvTech, but for now expect a LONG time getting the different crystals for each tier.

 ## Storage

 * Quantum Storage Disks (from Quantum Storage compat with Refined Storage) store 2.14B items of any types and are very cheap, it trivializes most other storage options in the pack